Seedance 2.0 Pricing, Credits, and Free Tier Explained (2026)

 • You run a seasonal business where usage spikes a few times a year.

-Top-ups are usually priced slightly higher per credit than the equivalent monthly plan.
-If you find yourself topping up every month, that is a clear signal to move up one subscription tier — you are paying the "impulse tax" on credits.
+Compare the live top-up price against the next plan before buying.
+If you find yourself topping up every month, that is a signal to move up one subscription tier or redesign the workflow.

 How to save credits without lowering quality